 If My Income Qualifies Me for Medicaid, but My State's Not Expanding Medicaid, Can I Get a Tax Credit or Cost-Sharing Subsidy?

 It depends on your income level.
-In general, you may be able to get financial aid if your income for 2018:
+In general, you may be able to get financial aid to purchase a Markeplace plan if your income for 2019:

 The amounts for people who live in Alaska and Hawaii will vary.